ashinkarov/cnn-futhark/rebuttal/rebuttal.md

 > l501-552: isn't this all standard? is the only point to introduce your notation?

 It is standard.
-However, I was criticised before that without these definitions it is hard to understand some of the expressions that use weakening, `skip`, etc.  So I thought it would be a good idea to show basic definitions.
+However, I was criticised before that when these definitions are omitted it is hard to understand some of the expressions that use weakening, `skip`, etc.  So I thought it would be a good idea to show basic definitions.

 > l554-694: Interesting!
 I didn't know this technique.
 Is this a novel contribution?
 If so, maybe list it in the intro?

-The basic idea is old, but I think that this hasn't been done for an intrinsically-typed language.
-Happy to add this.
+I have seen the basic idea before, but I do not think that this has been applied for an intrinsically-typed language.
+Happy to add this to the introduction.

 > l702-735: Why so much white space?
 This seems like a perfect place to insert some diagrams/graphs!
 >